How To Stop Or Confront Bullying at School

 Why do people become or behave like bullies?

-Everyone, even bullies, have their own issues, stressors, and home environments that cause them to act in different ways.
+Everyone, even bullies, have their own issues, stressors, and home environments that cause them to act out in different ways.
 There is no one standard profile of a bully - anyone from any kind of background can become a bully.
 In some cases, bullies are acting out of insecurity or low self-esteem, or replicating bad behavior they’ve experienced.
 Some want to feel a sense of power over others, or they receive validation from peers when they bully.
+While this shouldn’t excuse a bully of their actions, knowing that context can help you better understand the reasons for their behavior.

 Do not hesitate to report harmful, violent, or criminal behavior to the police.
 Bullying, in many cases and states, is actually illegal.
 Try to document and report bullying as quickly and thoroughly as possible.
 This includes cyberbullying.